MCAN Board

 Email: [email protected]

-Janet Hartke Bowser, (she/her/hers) President, Dover
+Janet Hartke Bowser, (she/her/hers) Board Member, Dover

 Janet is an environmental attorney with over 30 years of experience working with federal, state and local government and nonprofits on a wide range of environmental law, policy and regulatory issues including climate change adaptation and mitigation, natural resources protection, clean energy, toxics reduction and sustainable land use and smart growth.
 Janet served as Director of the Town of Wellesley Natural Resources Department for over 16 years and previously was Director of the Needham Conservation Dept., worked with the Mass.
 Executive Office of Energy and Environmental Affairs and began her career at the Mass.
 Department of Environmental Protection.